Black Jack (manga)

 Black Jack (ブラック・ジャック, Burakku Jakku) is a Japanese manga series written and illustrated by Osamu Tezuka in the 1970s, dealing with the medical adventures of the title character, doctor Black Jack.
 Black Jack consists of hundreds of short, self-contained stories that are typically about 20 pages long.
 Black Jack has also been animated into an OVA, two television series (directed by Satoshi Kuwahara and Tezuka's son Makoto Tezuka) and two films.

-Black Jack is Tezuka's second most famous manga, after Astro Boy.
 In 1977, it won the first Kodansha Manga Award for the shōnen category.
-It has since then became Tezuka's second best selling manga with over 50 million copies sold only in Japan.
+It has since then become one of Tezuka's best selling manga with over 47.66 million copies sold in Japan.
 Osamu Dezaki's anime film adaptation, Black Jack: The Movie, won Best Animation Film at the 1996 Mainichi Film Awards.

 Plot

 Most of the stories involve Black Jack doing some good deed, for which he rarely gets recognition—often curing the poor and destitute for free, or teaching the arrogant a lesson in humility.
 They sometimes end with a good, humane person enduring hardship, often unavoidable death, to save others.